rbredtech/consent-management-provider/README.md

 # Consent Management Provider for HbbTV

-This service implements a consent management provider based on the [TCFv2](https://github.com/InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/blob/master/TCFv2/IAB%20Tech%20Lab%20-%20CMP%20API%20v2.md) standard.
+This service implements a consent management provider based on the [TCFv2](https://github.com/InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/blob/master/TCFv2/IAB%20Tech%20Lab%20-%20CMP%20API%20v2.md) standard which can be used in HbbTV APPs.

-To improve the lifetime of the stored consent information, an iframe is used and the storage cookie is associated with the iframe document which makes it more robust.
-The consent information is also stored in the `localStorage` associated with the iframe.
+To be able to access the same consent decision across multiple HbbTV apps (which are possibly hosted on different domains), an iframe is used and the storage cookie is associated with the iframe document.
+Additionally, the consent information is also stored in the `localStorage` associated with the iframe.

+The consent management solution also supports a configurable sampling rate which controls how frequently an end user would be prompted for a consent decision.
+Users who should not be asked for consent will not receive a `loaded` status through the consent management `getTCData` callback.

 ## Get started